oswaldlabs/chef-rundeck/README.md

 Install the gem and fire up chef-rundeck.
 Point it at a Chef client config file (a knife config would be ideal) using the `-c` flag and provide the URI for your Chef server's web UI.

+To use with docker make your config files and mount the volume like this:
+`docker run -d -e 'USER=${job.username}' -v ~/.chef/chef-rundeck:/opt/knife -p 9980:9980 ehlers320/chef-rundeck:latest`

 ## Configuration Notes

 chef-rundeck binds to "localhost," which may result in it binding to an IPv6-only address in certain configurations.